 (1) cognitive interventions – like cognitive therapy

-(2) behavioural pattern breaking – which includes resisting the urge to respond in the same old ways and to try new ways of responding;
+(2) behavioural pattern breaking – resisting the urge to respond in the same ways and to try new ways

-(3) experiential interventions (such as guided imagery for re-parenting and re-scripting and gestalt-like chair work) and
+(3) experiential interventions (such as guided imagery re-scripting and chair-work) and

 (4) ‘here & now’ relational methods – which focus on the therapeutic relationship.